 Where a parent requests confidentiality regarding a SEND this request would limit what the school could provide in making reasonable adjustments.
-Under these circumstances the school has the right to decide the balance of confidentiality against reasonable adjustments for inclusion.
+Under these circumstances the school has the right to decide the balance of confidentiality and possible and reasonable adjustments for inclusion.